BRING MOUNTAINFILM TO YOUR COMMUNITY

 Mountainfilm on Tour travels around the globe featuring a collection of culturally rich, adventure-packed and enlightening documentary short films selected from the annual festival in Telluride.

 Mountainfilm has been on tour since 1999, extending the festival’s reach and delivering inspiring content to global audiences.
-Mountainfilm on Tour shows can be scheduled from the last weekend of August through April each year.
+Mountainfilm on Tour shows can be scheduled from the first weekend of September through April each year.

 First - Secure a Venue

 Hosts must secure a venue and date for the show.
 Venues must have a high-quality projector, screen, audio system and dedicated technical staff.
 Playlists are approximately two+ hours long.
 The venue should provide ample time before and after the event for tech check (at least three hours before doors), setup and breakdown.
 If hosts plan to sell tickets at the venue they will need on-site box office staff.

 Hosts may choose one of our three pre-curated playlists ($1,300) that are delivered in digital format and run for approximately two+ hours.

 For hosts interested in creating a custom playlist ($1800), Mountainfilm on Tour staff will collaborate with hosts to create a unique playlist from a selection of over 40 short films.
 Once we have confirmed your show date and program type, we'll send your booking agreement for signature and invoice.

 Third - Promote Your Event and Sell Tickets!